qmk/qmk_firmware/docs/newbs_getting_started.md

 #### Arch / Manjaro

-You can install the CLI from the official repositories:
+You can install the CLI from the official repositories (**note**: it's maintained by a community member):

 `sudo pacman -S qmk`